torchlard/Notes/Software_engineering/design_pattern.md

 recombine business logic in boolean fashion
 13. state
 for object to change its type at runtime
+- change state and do action based on state
 14. strategy
 algorithm selected on fly using composition
 15. template method
 algorithm selected on fly using inheritance
 16. visitor
+- perform operation on group of similar kind of Objects
-separate algorithm from an object
+- move operational logic from an object to another class

 ### choice
 1. use inheritance to distribute behavior